Sommer Ray Reveals Her ‘Favorite Position’ While Clad In A Crop Top & Ripped Jeans

 “How do you get in those jeans?
 They be hella tight but look good on u baby,” a third social media user added.

 “I’ll keep supporting you you’re amazing I love you.
-Litetrally so pretty I wanna cry,” one more gushed.
+Litetrally so pretty I wanna cry,” one more wrote.